Tingweiftw/documentation/docs/ci-cd/31-Docker-Images.md

   - publish
   - deploy

-tags: # Use tags if you have setup your own local Gitlab Runner, else you can omit this
-    - <INSERT TAG HERE>

 # Build stage will build your docker image and stage a copy in Gitlab's Container Registry
 build-stage:
   image: docker:stable